zc/cimaa/src/zc/cima/dynamodb.rst

     >>> setup = pkg_resources.load_entry_point(
     ...     'zc.cima', 'console_scripts', 'setup-dynamodb')

-We call the seup script, passinb the name of the configuration file.
+We call the setup script, passing the name of the configuration file.

     >>> setup(['conf'])